Workers’ Compensation Specific Loss Benefits

 The law of specific loss worker’s compensation benefits has many twists and turns.
 Each individual case is unique and must be investigated in detail to determine the proper amount of compensation payable to the injured worker.
 Employers who have questions regarding their injured workers’ rights to benefits should contact their workers’ compensation insurance carrier or the defense attorney assigned to the worker’s case by the insurance company.
 Injured workers should discuss their injuries with an attorney well-versed in Pennsylvania workers’ compensation law.

-The attorneys at Wolf, Baldwin & Associates are experienced in handling Workers’ Compensation cases and are available to discuss your potential case with you.
+The attorneys at Wolf, Baldwin & Associates, P.C. are experienced in handling Workers’ Compensation cases and are available to discuss your potential case with you.
 If you would like to speak with our Workers’ Compensation attorneys, please click here.